Editor Note (Dec 2019): This post was first published in Jan 2019 and updated to add more colour swatch after a repurchase.

 1. Smooth and Easy-to-apply

-Have you ever come across a blusher that deposits color ineffectively, requiring you to swipe it on your face too many times for the color to show?
+Have you ever come across a blusher that deposits color ineffectively, requiring you to swipe it over your face many times for the color to show?
 Well, Cezanne Natural Cheek N is not such a blusher.
 Even though it is cheap, the blusher works well.
 A few sweeps and you’ll get an evenly spread of color on your cheeks.

 The blend is good and you won’t see ugly demarcation of color on the face.